-Ever feel like you are doing all you can to build pipeline, but leads just aren’t turning into revenue?
+Ever feel like you are doing all you can to build a pipeline, but leads just aren’t turning into revenue?

 You follow all the best practices, you’re creating authoritative content, providing a clear call-to-action, and your form only asks for the bare necessities but you’re not seeing the expected results in terms of sales or revenue generation.